Innovation that puts customers first

 “When you think about keeping up with competition or offering new features that our CEO wants, you can't adapt or change quickly enough for that,” Aye said.

-“We had a whiteboard session with James Watters and Erin Hire from [Tanzu] in 2015.
+“We had a whiteboard session with James Watters and Erin Hire from [VMware Tanzu] in 2015.
 He was talking about 12-factor applications and how we should be refactoring our stuff.
 And [we] didn't believe him!” said Knostman.
 “We came to the Cloud Foundry Conference in 2015 and felt the vibe, saw that all the participants, all the smart people that were utilizing the platform…and that was really the catalyst for us taking off.”

-Shortly after the conference, T-Mobile deployed Tanzu Application Service and started moving applications onto it—and not just any applications.
+Shortly after the conference, T-Mobile deployed Tanzu Platform and started moving applications onto it—and not just any applications.
 Knostman and his team started with some of T-Mobile’s most important pieces of software: the middleware layer of its stack that was responsible for many of the company’s core online and mobile services.

 “We decided we were going to go right at the heart of this stuff, right at our customer and subscriber information and start with that.
 And if it worked, awesome, or fail fast,” said Knostman.
 “And it worked.”